 While we do not limit the file size nor the file format, the website or system submissions should be playable on common computers such as Windows or Mac OS X. More importantly, they must contain academic content comparable to the ordinary paper submissions such as introductions, citations to related work and precise descriptions of the proposed methods.

 We also strongly encourage the authors to submit accompanying videos.
 The videos can illustrate a future form of interactive technologies (more like a vision video) or demonstrating research prototypes and art exhibitions created by the authors.
-A vision video does not need to show a demonstration of any working prototype, but must illustrate a clear, stimulating vision of how interactive technologies could flourish people’s life in the future.
+A vision video does not need to show a demonstration of any working prototype, but must illustrate a clear, stimulating vision of how interactive technologies could flourish people’s lives in the future.

 CHI Symposium Challenge

 Upon the submission, authors can choose to submit as “CHI Symposium Challenge”, which includes the deployment of the proposed system at the symposium.
-When a CHI Symposium Challenge submission is accepted, the organizers will do their best to accommodate the system deployment at the symposium venue.
+When a CHI Symposium Challenge submission is accepted, the organizers will do their best to accommodate the system deployment at the symposium venue

 Each submission will be reviewed under the following criteria: